rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: A random digraph instance

-   *Figure 7*: A random digraph instance of order 7 and arc probability 0.3
+   *A random digraph instance of order 7 and arc probability 0.3*

-The random digraph shown in Fig. 7 above has no apparent special properties, except from being connected.
+The random digraph shown in Fig. 22 above has no apparent special properties, except from being connected.

 >>> rd.showComponents()
 *--- Connected Components ---*